Paul was home on leave when the bombing of Pearl Harbour occurred

 but he was always modest in telling of his bravery,

-but never in speaking about his devotion to his country.
+but not in his devotion to his country.

 Paul Hayes was a true patriot in every sense of the word.

-and he loved his countries symbol, The American Flag.
+He loved his country and he loved his countries symbol,

 The "Avenue of the Flags"